-Since 2002 Jon Sivell has been a consultant for the New York City-based firm of Fisher Dachs Associates.
-FDA provides theatre planning and design consulting for a wide variety of performing arts and entertainment projects, offering expertise on small and large theatres, opera houses, orchestra halls, convention centers, auditoriums, amphitheatres, broadcast studios, and entertainment spaces.
+Since 2001 Jon Sivell has been a New York City based consultant providing theatre planning and design consulting for a wide variety of performing arts and entertainment projects; offering expertise on small and large theatres, opera houses, orchestra halls, convention centers, auditoriums, amphitheatres, broadcast studios, and entertainment spaces.

 Jon's production work includes lighting design for drama, modern dance, musical theater, concerts and electronic music festivals.
 He has worked as a sound designer and engineer for regional theater and as a staff member of the University of California, where he also supervised sound, lighting and digital media for the Performing Arts Center at the Santa Cruz campus.
 Additionally, he has experience in production, company, and stage management for professional and educational theater and music organizations.